3liz/lizmap-documentation/source/publish/configuration/print.rst

 * A scale
     - Either :guilabel:`Numeric`
     - Or set :guilabel:`Fit segment width` with a correct reference anchor point to adjust the position of the scale bar
-* A location map, a map for which you have enabled and configured the function of *Overview*, read :ref:`overview-map`
+* A location map, a map for which you have enabled and configured one *Overview*
 * Since |qgis_3|, you can use QGIS expressions, in your labels for instance.
 You can create automatic source label according to visible layers following this example on the `QGIS documentation <https://docs.qgis.org/latest/en/docs/user_manual/print_composer/composer_items/composer_label.html#id4>`_.